-Plague is an infectious disease of animals and humans caused by the bacterium Yersinia pestis.
+Plague is an infectious disease of humans and other vertebrates caused by the bacterium Yersinia pestis (Figue 3.3.1).
 People usually get plague after being bitten by a flea that is carrying the plague bacterium or more rarely by handling an infected animal.
-Since fleas bite both people and animals, especially cats and rodents, an infected flea can pass plague to animals or people.
-Millions of people in Europe died from plague in the Middle Ages, when human homes and places of work were inhabited by flea-infested rats.
-Today, modern antibiotics are effective against plague but if an infected person is not treated promptly the disease is likely to cause illness or death.
+Since fleas bite both people and domestic animals, especially cats and rodents, an infected flea can pass plague to animals or people.